 Try not to book in too many clubs or activities if you can avoid it, especially in the first few weeks -they will be exhausted!

-And Here Are Five Tips For Parents, When Your Child Goes Back To School:
+And Here Are Few Tips For Parents, When Your Child Goes Back To School:

 After a long period of having your child at home, it might feel strange when they finally start school again.
 Here are three tips for parents, when your child goes back to school: